Ramy-Sorial/Mitsubishi_FX_Protocol/README.md

 int Offset = 0;

-MFX_Protocol.EncodeFloat(ref Data, Offset, 1.25f); Offset += 2;
+//Encode a float value into location 0 then increment the offset counter MFX_Protocol.EncodeFloat(ref Data, Offset, 1.25f); Offset += 2;
-MFX_Protocol.EncodeUInt32(ref Data, Offset, 150000); Offset += 2;
+//Encode an UInt32 value into location 2 then increment the offset counter MFX_Protocol.EncodeUInt32(ref Data, Offset, 150000); Offset += 2;
-MFX_Protocol.EncodeInt32(ref Data, Offset, -160000); Offset += 2;
+//Encode an Int32 value into location 4 then increment the offset counter MFX_Protocol.EncodeInt32(ref Data, Offset, -160000); Offset += 2;

-var t = CPU.WriteNumericData_16B(RegisterType.Data, 0, (byte)Offset, Data);
+//write the data words to the CPU var t = CPU.WriteNumericData_16B(RegisterType.Data, 0, (byte)Offset, Data);
 ```